xiaolei-lab/SIMER/README.md

 # Output
 **[back to top](#contents)**

 **SIMER** outputs data including population information, marker effects, trait information, genotype, genotypic id, genotypic map, and selection intensity.
-Note that several result files will be generated.
+Note that several result files with prefix `out = "simer"` will be generated.
 Firstly, a result path will be generated.
 The number at the beginning represents the total individuals number and the ending character is the format of output ("num_Simer_Data_format").
 Secondly, you will see a path named "replication1".
 It is the first replication of simulation and you can get numerous different replications by setting parameter **replication**.
 In "replication1", results are following:
-`geno_id.txt` contains indice of genotyped individuals
+`simer.geno.id` contains indice of genotyped individuals
-`genotype.geno.bin` and `genotype.geno.desc` contain genotype matrix of all individuals
+`simer.geno.bin` and `simer.geno.desc` contain genotype matrix of all individuals
-`map.txt` contains input map with block information and recombination information
+`simer.map` contains input map with block information and recombination information
-`pedigree.txt` contains pedigree of individuals
+`simer.ped` contains pedigree of individuals
-`phenotype.txt` contains phenotype of individuals
+`simer.phe` contains phenotype of individuals

 ## Population information
 **[back to top](#contents)**